52North/WeatherRoutingTool/docs/source/algorithms/genetic.rst

   optimised are read from a GeoJSON file.
 Only speed optimisation of a single route is allowed, meaning only one GeoJSON file can be provided as initial population.

-- waypoint and speed optimisation: Any other combination of both config variables result in mixed speed and waypoint optimisation.
+- waypoint and speed optimisation: Any other combination of both config variables results in mixed speed and waypoint optimisation.
 The initial population differs in waypoints but is generated with constant speed from the user input to ``BOAT_SPEED``.
 All generation methods for the initial population are allowed.